renaissance-publishing/renaissance/src/chapters/27-powers.md

 While centered, you strike with extra force.

 - **Requirements:** the *Center* power, 20 ranks in Control
-- **Effect:** WhilStance | You adopt a e sustaining Center, You gain +Trance Bonus to your DV.
+- **Effect:** While sustaining Center, You gain +Trance Bonus to your DV.

 #### Centered Defence

-While centered, your defence is improved.
+While centered, your defense is improved.

 - **Requirements:** the *Center* power, 20 ranks in Control, 10 ranks in Fray
 - **Effect:** While sustaining *Center*, you gain +10 to your defence.